paulckennedy/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 0: January 01, 2018

+**Today's Progress**: Found out 100 Days of Code and Prepare plan for execution.

+**Thoughts:** I found out about 100 Days of Code and prepared the plan what to code for 100 Days of Code.
+After so much distraction finally figured out what to focus.
+I'll complete the Front End Libraries Certification from FreeCodeCamp.

+**Link to work:**

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)